Paris court sentences Nicolas Sarkozy to 5 years in prison for criminal conspiracy

 Earlier, he was found guilty of corruption and influence peddling for trying to bribe a magistrate in 2014 in exchange for information about a legal case in which he was implicated.

 Sarkozy was sentenced to wear an electronic monitoring bracelet for one year.
-He was granted a conditional release in May due to his age, which allowed him to remove the electronic tag after he wore it for just over three months.
+He was granted a conditional release in May due to his age, which allowed him to remove the electronic tag after just over three months.

 In another case, Sarkozy was convicted last year of illegal campaign financing in his failed 2012 reelection bid.
 He was accused of having spent almost twice the maximum legal amount and was sentenced to a year in prison, of which six months were suspended.